 Once a company has created their specific risk definitions, they can then use software to collect data from multiple sources, run searches, and return results that are relevant to the organization’s specific risk tolerance and definitions.
-Using factors like sanctions, PEPs, criminal records, bankruptcies, liens, judgements, negative news, and more, companies can assign specific risk scores based on the aspects that fit their risk appetite.
+Using factors like sanctions, PEPs, criminal records, bankruptcies, liens, judgments, negative news, and more, companies can assign specific risk scores based on the aspects that fit their risk appetite.

 By using configurable risk assessment tools, companies can determine what risk factors are important, as well as how important each one is, and use the data to provide them with a fast, clear picture of whether a subject is too risky to do business with.